shark lab crew

 Reasons for coming: After working in the dive industry as a dive instructor for a few years, my interest shifted from teaching diving to capturing images of my favourite thing - Sharks!
 Sharing the research highlights from the work going on at the Lab has not only taught me so much, but makes me inspired to find new and exciting ways to engage the public and share accurate and valuable findings.

-I first came to the Lab as the Media Manager in 2017, and I am now lucky enough to be here in Bimini full time with Matt and Matthew helping out with the ever growing Media and Outreach projects and assisting with whatever I can at the Station.
+I first came to the Lab as the Media Manager in 2017, and I am now lucky enough to be here in Bimini full time with Matt and Matthew helping out with the ever growing Media and Outreach projects, website development, fundraising initiatives and assisting with whatever I can at the Station.

 At Lab Since: January 2021